-All of these factors are considered by the judge when setting bail / bond.
-Some states or counties have schedules they follow to help determine amounts, but even then the judge often has discretion to increase or decrease amounts.
+All of these factors are considered by the judge when setting bail or bond.
+Some states or counties have schedules they follow to help determine amounts, but even then the judge often has the discretion to increase or decrease amounts.
 So the amount can differ by county.
-From our experience, Dallas County Bail Bonds tend to be lower than Tarrant County Bail Bonds.
+From our experience, Dallas County bail bonds tend to be lower than Tarrant County bail bonds.

 Second, Can you Afford Bail in Dallas?

 If you or your friends and family are unable to pay the bail set by a judge, you can obtain the services of a Dallas licensed Bail Bondsman.
 If you cannot afford the full bail amount, a bond can be posted by a bondsman for you.
 This will allow you to get out of jail without having to pay the full bail.
 So if your bail is set very high or your ability to get to liquid assets is low, you need a bail bondsman.